-The Parks Coalition is a community of 21 parks working on empowering and developing a more sustainable Jersey City community.
-Every day, these Jersey City Parks are able to bring the community together through serving the recreational needs of residents and by providing a mechanism of recuperation from the stresses and strains of urban life.
-Through initiatives such as the Tree Lover’s Crew, these open spaces are also being utilized to bring awareness about the City’s depleted tree canopy and what community members can do to help with this decline by learning how to maintain their local trees and encouraging residents to plant more trees.
+The Parks Coalition is a community of 21 park groups working on empowering and developing a more sustainable Jersey City community.
+Every day, these Jersey City park groups are able to bring the community together through serving the recreational needs of residents and by providing a mechanism of recuperation from the stresses and strains of urban life.
+Through initiatives such as City of Trees with it’s Tree Lover’s Crew, these open spaces are also being utilized to bring awareness about the City’s depleted tree canopy and what community members can do to help with this decline by learning how to maintain their local trees and encouraging residents to plant more trees.

 Arlington Park encompasses 3.52 acres, is located in Ward F on Grand Street and Arlington Avenue.
 It is primarily a passive park with large lawn panels and mature trees.